anasm-17/auto_video_organizer/report.md

     Process complete!
 374/1018 converted.

-Let's read in our trancribed text to see how well it did.
-I will read in the transcribed text for `vid_1`.
+<a class="anchor" id="skip_output"></a> Let's read in our trancribed text to see how well the speech recognition performed.

 ```python
 with open("data/text/transcribed_vid_1.txt") as f:
     vid_1_transcribed = f.read()
 ```

+I will read in the transcribed text for `vid_1` and look at the first 2000 characters to gage the performance.

 ```python